jsynowiec/airqmon/README.md

 # <img src="https://user-images.githubusercontent.com/1029142/32918679-7336704a-cb23-11e7-92b2-d8a7f2588055.png" width="38px" alt="Airqmon icon" align="top" /> Airqmon

-A macOS menu bar application that displays live air quality data from the nearest sensor station.
+Airqmon is a macOS menu bar application that displays live air quality data from the nearest sensor station.
 It can also notify you when the air quality index changes or when a new, closer station is found.

 <p align="center">
   <img width="492" align="center" alt="Airqmon window with measurement details" src="https://airqmon.app/assets/airqmon-overview@2x.png" />